vuw-research-computing/raapoi-docs/docs/support.md

-Check out the [Documentation](index.md) section for a comprehensive overview of how to use raapoi.
+Check out the [Documentation](index.md) section for a comprehensive overview of how to use Rāpoi.

-Visit the [Raapoi Slack Channel](https://uwrc.slack.com) for help, software requests or to communicate with others in the raapoi community.
+Visit the [Rāpoi Slack Channel](https://uwrc.slack.com) for help, software requests or to communicate with others in the Rāpoi community.

-Need an account on raapoi or access to the Slack channel?
+Need an account on Rāpoi or access to the Slack channel?
 Contact the CAD Research Support team:

 <img src="../img/Andre.jpg" width="200" height="200">